notarynode-submissions/mylodocs/_posts/siteinfo/election-process/2017-01-16-election-timetable.md

 ---
 date: 2017-01-16
-title: Election timetable
+title: Election Timetable
 categories:
   - election-process
-description: "The timeline"
+description: Election Timetable
 type: Document
 ---
 **April 1**: Candidates are highly encouraged to submit their proposals by this date.